HEAD COACH -- REVOLUTION II

-Clint Peay is entering his second season as head coach of Revolution II, the New England Revolution’s developmental side which began play in USL League One in 2020, following his appointment to the position on Nov.
+Clint Peay is entering his fourth season as head coach of Revolution II, the New England Revolution’s developmental side which began play in USL League One in 2020 and joined MLS NEXT Pro for their inaugural season in 2022, following his appointment to the position on Nov.
 20, 2019.
 Peay brings to the club more than 17 years of coaching experience with a focus on youth player development including an eight-year tenure working in the U.S. Youth National Team program and 10 years as a collegiate head coach and assistant.

 In his first season leading Revolution II, Peay oversaw the professional debuts of 19 players, including 12 current or former Revolution Academy players.
 The team finished its inaugural campaign at 5-8-3, winning four of its last seven matches, including a five-game unbeaten run across September and October that saw Revolution II outscore opponents by a 12-2 margin.

 Peay, 48, most recently spent the 2019 season as an assistant coach with USL Championship side North Carolina FC, where he worked alongside Dave Sarachan and helped guide the club to an Eastern Conference playoff berth.
 An experienced scout and evaluator of up-and-coming talent, Peay worked on U.S. Soccer’s technical staff from 2012-19, beginning as a member of the Under-17 staff.
 He was later named head coach of the U-14 Boys’ National Team in 2016, before advancing to manage the U-15 Boys’ National Team in 2018, where he succeeded current Revolution Assistant Coach Dave van den Bergh in that role.